First presidency of Lula da Silva: Foreign affairs

 In 1979, Lula was asked in an interview which historical figures he admired most.
 He answered: Gandhi, Che Guevara, and Mao Zedong.
 Upon being asked to give additional examples, he added Hitler, Castro, and Ayatollah Khomeini, saying: "I admire in a man the fire to want to do something, and then his going out to try to do it".

 Leading a large agricultural state, Lula generally opposed and criticized farm subsidies, and this position has been seen as one of the reasons for the walkout of developing nations and subsequent collapse of the Cancún World Trade Organization talks in 2003 over G8 agricultural subsidies.
 Brazil played a role in negotiations regarding internal conflicts in Venezuela and Colombia, and made efforts to strengthen Mercosur.
 During the Lula administration, Brazilian foreign trade increased dramatically, changing from deficits to several surpluses after 2003.
 In 2004, the surplus was US$29 billion, due to a substantial increase in global demand for commodities.
 Brazil also provided UN peace-keeping troops and led a peace-keeping mission in Haiti.

 In 2005, Lula was the subject when the Brazilian electrician, Jean Charles de Menezes, aged 27 was shot dead by police onboard a tube in Stockwell tube station, a day after the failed 21 July 2005 London bombings.

 According to The Economist of 2 March 2006, Lula had a pragmatic foreign policy, seeing himself as a negotiator, not an ideologue, a leader adept at reconciling opposites.
 As a result, he befriended both Venezuelan president Hugo Chávez and U.S. President George W. Bush.
 Former Finance Minister, and current advisor, Delfim Netto, said: "Lula is the ultimate pragmatist".

 He travelled to more than 80 countries during his presidency.
 A goal of Lula's foreign policy was for the country to gain a seat as a permanent member of the United Nations Security Council.
 In this he was unsuccessful.

+South America and BRICS

+One of the major achievements of the Lula government was the integration of South America through the expansion of Mercosur.

+Mercosur represented the first South American integration process, and also the first in Latin America, to obtain concrete results and to open regional alternatives for a better international insertion of the countries of the Southern Cone, within the framework of an emerging world order.